Record a salary journal - UK only

 Credit

-If you receive an employee or employer NI rebate, the value should be posted to this nominal code as a debit and net wages credited.
+If you receive an employee or employer NI rebate, post the value to this nominal code as a debit and net wages credited.

 2214 Student Loans - If applicable, the total of student loan deductions made.